roosglades/StockAnalysis/README.md

 Utilize a LSTM (Long Short Term Memory) RNN (Recurrent Neural Network) that can weight previous time sequenced inputs from the economic history and train on these hidden patterns.
 We will use 8 1/2 years worth of stock and global economic data to train/test the neural network's performance.

-Our performance will be measured using a MAE, MAPE.
-My main criteria will be how often the trend for the forecasted days matches the actual data.
+Our performance will be measured using MAE, MAPE.
+However, my main criteria will be how often the trend for the forecasted days matches the actual data.

 ## Data:
 The data will be gathered from the following sources using mostly yahoo finance throught the yfinance python library.